 Though blacks make up only two-thirds of Ferguson’s population, nearly nine-tenths of vehicle stops in Ferguson involve black drivers.
 Those drivers are almost twice as likely as white drivers to be searched and twice as likely to be arrested.
 That’s despite the fact that searches of black drivers result in discovery of contraband 22% of the time, while white drivers searched by police are found to have contraband 34% of the time.

-Ferguson is hardly the only area of St. Louis County embracing this cycle of petty-offense extortion:
+Ferguson is hardly the only area of St. Louis County embracing this cycle of petty-offense extortion, according to Governing’s calculations:

 In fact, all around the US, cash-strapped municipalities have adopted what Human Rights Watch calls the “offender-funded business model” (pdf).
 Courts charge fees for everything from public defenders to “insurance policies” for community service, as this recent report (pdf) from John Jay College of Criminal Justice details.
 And as late-fee interest charges build up, that revenue just keeps growing.